strawstack/CoinCard/README.md

 - [ ] Machines can exist on the edge and mine off the board.
 - [ ] Machines can exist next to open cells and mine into "unpurchased" open cells.
 - [ ] If a machine mines machine B, and B has zero coins, the cell becomes open.
+- [ ] If a machine removes last coin from another machine cell incorrectly becomes open.
+- [ ] Clicking an open cell turns into a machine wihthout checking of decrementing coins.
+- [ ] Machine arm does not turn gold on return with coin.